-Have you seen tweets where the image has a description on the bottom and clicking the image actually takes to a website?
+Have you seen Tweets where the image has a description on the bottom and clicking the image actually takes you to a website?

 They’re the ones that look like this:

 Ever sat there scratching your head wondering how you can create one of these Tweets yourself?

 People ask me how to do it all the time.
 So today I am laying out 2 ways in an easy to follow step-by-step process.

 Some WordPress social sharing plugins, like Social Warfare, will automatically create a tweet with a clickable image.

 For instance, when you tweet using a sharing button from the plugin, you’ll get a Twitter card with a clickable image, a headline of the article, a brief description, and the website URL, like so: